-Begin by taking in a deep breath and get your body as relaxed and comfortable possible.
+Begin by taking a deep breath and get your body as relaxed and comfortable as possible.
 Try to let things emerge spontaneously, as that promotes relaxation and helps your baby feel calm too.
 Choose whichever position you desire to breastfeed.
-You can be sitting in a comfortable chair or lying down, as long as you and your baby are comfortable.
+You can be sitting in a comfortable chair or sitting up in your bed, as long as you keep your back straight and you and your baby are comfortable.

 - Settle into your favorite position making sure you have good support on your back, arms, and feet.
-Lean back slightly so your body helps you carry your baby and her weight is not placed solely in your forearm.
+Lean back slightly so your body helps you carry your baby and their weight is not placed solely on your forearm.

-- Get your baby close to your breast and place her parallel to the orientation of your areola (dark skin around the nipple) so that your baby is completely facing your breast.
+- Get your baby close to your breast and place them parallel to the orientation of your areola (dark skin around the nipple) so that your baby is completely facing your breast.

-- When your baby opens her mouth, help her get near your breast so she can find her way to your areola.
-If she does not open her mouth, gently touch her lips or cheek with your finger or nipple to awaken her sucking reflex.
-It is important make sure your baby latches on properly to prevent dry and cracked nipples.
-To make sure her latch is correct, verify that your baby’s mouth closes around the entire areola and the nipple is pointed towards the roof of his mouth.
+- When your baby opens their mouth, help them get near your breast so they can find their way to your areola.
+If they don’t open their mouth, gently touch their lips or cheek with your finger or nipple to awaken their sucking reflex.
+It is important to make sure your baby latches on properly to prevent dry and cracked nipples.
+To make sure their latch is correct, verify that your baby’s mouth closes around the entire areola and the nipple is pointed towards the roof of their mouth.

-- When your baby latches on to your breast, she will begin to suck.
-Initially it can take 60 to 90 seconds of suction until your milk begins to flow.
+- When your baby latches onto your breast, they will begin to suck.
+Initially, it can take 60 to 90 seconds of suction until your milk begins to flow.
 At this moment you might feel some pain since a baby’s suction is surprisingly strong.
 However, the initial pain should subside after the first few minutes.
 If you feel sharp pain as the sucking continues, stop the suction and reposition your baby.
-To separate your baby from your breast, wait until the sucking stops and then slide your ring finger between her lips and gums.
+To separate your baby from your breast, wait until the sucking stops and then slide your finger between their lips and gums.
 Be sure not to separate your baby from your breast without stopping the suction, as it is very strong and can hurt you!

-- As soon as your baby starts receiving your milk her feeding begins.
-Make sure you offer both breasts at each feeding but let her eat all she wants before offering your other breast.
-This way you ensure that she drinks both the foremilk and hindmilk (which has more fat and calories).
-When you see that her suction has decreased and your breast feels softer, remove your baby from your breast, burp her and offer her your other breast.
-Don’t worry if she no longer wants to eat, babies have an amazing ability to recognize their hunger and satiety signals.
+- As soon as your baby starts receiving your milk the feeding begins.
+Make sure you offer both breasts at each feeding but let your baby eat all they want before offering the other breast.
+This way you ensure that they drink the higher fat content of the milk.
+When you see that the suction has decreased and your breast feels softer, remove your baby from your breast, burp them and offer them the other breast.
+Don’t worry if they no longer want to eat, babies have an amazing ability to recognize their hunger and satiety signals.
 Just remember to alternate your breasts at each feeding to ensure both are stimulated.